 Pre-employment Drug Testing

-All individuals who are covered by this policy must pass a drug test as a post-offer condition of employment.
+All individuals covered by this policy must pass a drug test as a post-offer condition of employment.

 Reasonable Suspicion Testing

-Following an accident involving a commercial motor vehicle, the driver is required to submit to alcohol and drug tests (1) where a fatality occurs as a result of the accident; or (2) where the driver receives a citation under state or local law for a moving traffic violation and the accident results in either bodily injury requiring immediate medical attention away from the scene of the accident or disabling damage to a vehicle requiring it to be towed from the scene.
-A driver who is subject to post-accident testing must remain readily available for testing and may not take any action to interfere with testing or the results of testing.
+Following an accident involving a commercial motor vehicle, the driver is required to submit to alcohol, and drug tests (1) where a fatality occurs as a result of the accident; or (2) where the driver receives a citation under state or local law for a moving traffic violation and the accident results in either bodily injury requiring immediate medical attention away from the scene of the accident or disabling damage to a vehicle requiring it to be towed from the scene.
+A driver who is subject to post-accident testing must remain readily available for testing and may not take any action to interfere with testing or testing results.

 Staff members covered by this policy will be subject to random, unannounced drug and alcohol testing.

 Return to Duty Testing

 Staff members who have violated this policy, including those who have tested positive on a drug or alcohol test and who under the corrective action policy (see "Corrective Action" policy in the Standards of Conduct section in the Manual) are allowed to return to work, must test negative before being released for duty.
 A return to duty test following alcohol misuse may not exceed an alcohol concentration of 0.02.